Barnard-PL-Labs/temos/ART-EVAL-PLDI22-README.txt

-The following artifact evaluation reproduces Table 1
+The following artifact evaluation reproduces the experimental evaluation portion of Table 1.

 It uses the tool TeMoS (Temporal Stream Logic Modulo Theories Synthesis).